linkerd/website/linkerd.io/content/2/tasks/setting-up-service-profiles.md

   type: ExternalName
   externalName: my.database.example.com
 ```

-Use the name `my-service.prod.svc.cluster.local` for the ServiceProfile.
+use the name `my-service.prod.svc.cluster.local` for the ServiceProfile.

 Note that at present, you cannot view statistics gathered for routes
 in this ServiceProfile in the web dashboard.
 You can get the